steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 After the pcap setting, we use one of the ns-3 core features, event scheduling.
 The ``Simulator`` class is inherent to ns-3 and defines how events are handled discretely.
-The ``ScheduleWithContext`` member function basically tells ns-3 to schedule the ``BroadcastRlnc::SendPacket`` function every second from the transmitter instance of ``wifiBroadcast`` and provide its arguments, e.g. ns-3 socket pointer ``source`` and ``Time`` packet interval ``interPacketInterval``.
+The ``ScheduleWithContext`` member function basically tells ns-3 to schedule the ``Broadcast::SendPacket`` function every second from the transmitter instance of ``wifiBroadcast`` and provide its arguments, e.g. ns-3 socket pointer ``source`` and ``Time`` packet interval ``interPacketInterval``.
 Among the event schedulers, you will see ``Schedule``